shuftipro/Android-SDK/Shuftipro Sdk/README.md

 * ### Verification through hybrid view
 If you opt for mobile verification with Shufti Pro’s hybrid view, a web-view built upon HTML 5 will be displayed to the end-user.
 All data points and fields are adequately defined in the hybrid view.
 The format for sending verification data will be a JSON object, similar to other mobile verification formats (OCR and Non-OCR).
 If your send true in [openWebView](#open_webview) parameter then verification through hybrid view will be started else verification with OCR or without OCR (based upon JSON object) will be triggered.

-## SDK Version:
-Currently our updated SDK version is 1.0.8.

 ## Integration:
 Take a look at the sample project and learn the most common use of framework/SDK.
 Make sure to build on a real device.